 1 July 1917

-New Zealand Army Ordnance Corps formed.
-Civilain staff of the Defence Stores Department staff were attested for service into the NZAOC.
-The Palmerston North Ordnance Store official designation became “Palmerston North Detachment – NZAOC”.
+New Zealand Army Ordnance Corps was formed.
+The civilian staff of the Defence Stores Department staff were attested for service in the NZAOC.
+The Palmerston North Ordnance Store’s official designation became “Palmerston North Detachment – NZAOC”.

 Palmerston North Detachment, NZAOC disbanded